Here’s How You Can Celebrate Women’s Equality Day on August 26

 MARA MILAM

-Mara Milam is the managing digital producer at SI Swimsuit.
-The California based video and digital content producer joined the “swim team” in March of 2020, just as the pandemic was settling in.
+Mara Milam is the deputy digital editor at SI Swimsuit.
+The California based multimedia content producer and editor joined the “swim team” in March of 2020.
 Mara is a lover of all things travel and wellness and is passionate about elevating the voices and stories of people often not heard.